nimwegenLab/MiM_NikonTi/Docs/TiVng_setup_description.md

 ALWAYS PUT BACK THE DEFAULT FILTER SET FOR THIS POSITION ONCE YOU ARE DONE.

+## Camera

+The time to digitize 2048 rows is ca. 10 ms.
+Consequently, 10 ms of exposure will be in the dark when blanking is ON.

 ## Arduino
 An Arduino Uno programmed with MM default firmware (aka AOTF) is used as a global shutter to switch the transmitted light LED (TTL control) and the SpectraX's LEDs.
 Using this setup, it is possible to change the illumination in a "sequencable" manner (i.e. using hardware triggering).
 Pin 2 is connected to a BNC connector (through a level shifter SN74HCT125 connected for 3.3V > 5V) for trigger input at 3.3V.
 Pins 8-10 are connected to a demux-inverter, itself connected to the DB15HD connector (SpectraX triggering) and to a BNC connector (output for DIA triggering, through an inverter since active-high).
 A custom DB15HD cable is used since VGA cables have unspecified pins (e.g. 11) which are usually connected to the ground.